 - A sense of belonging: This is just plain human nature.
 This can also help you adapt more easily in France.

-Since la fete des voisins was first born over 15 years ago, it has spread to more than 36 countries around the world with over 16 million participants.
+Since the first féte des voisins in Paris over 20 years ago, it has spread to more than 49 countries worldwide, with over 30 million participants.

 Getting to know your neighbours and bringing people together to create a sense of community spirit and solidarity is a good idea everywhere, not just in France.
 So, if you’re interested in finding a fête des voisins near you in France, Europe or the world, check out this link of countries that are also getting involved in Neighbours Day.